WANGH950/MKCapture/README.md

 In prometaphase, microtubules form the spindle structure through dynamic instability, accurately locating and capturing chromosomes to ensure the equal distribution of genetic material (DNA on chromosomes).
 In this paper, we establish a dynamic model of the microtubule growth-rotation search process by considering the non-local polymerization and depolymerization of microtubules affected by mechanisms such as katanin proteins and kinetochore fibers, and derive the macroscopic equation for the microtubule-kinetochore capture model by imposing appropriate boundary conditions.
-Further, We derive the Feynman-Kac equations that govern the probability density of the functional for the microtubule growth-rotation search model.
+Further, we derive the Feynman-Kac equations that govern the probability density of the functional for the microtubule growth-rotation search model.
 Finally, we validate the correctness of the derived equations by comparing results from deep learning method with those from Monte Carlo simulations.

 # Example